vanjac/chromatracker-js/docs/Development.md

 - Firefox 68+ (ESR)
 - Safari iOS 12+
-    - This one is usually the most restrictive
+    - This one usually the most restrictive
 - Android WebView 61+
+    - Same versioning as Chromium
 - Edge latest
 - Firefox Android latest
     - Currently has audio issues